ufal/npfl114/tasks/mnist_regularization.md

   of `SparseCategoricalCrossentropy`, you will need to use `CategoricalCrossentropy` which offers `label_smoothing` argument.

-In ReCodEx, there will be six tests tests (two for each regularization methods) and you will get half a point for passing each one.
+In ReCodEx, there will be six tests (two for each regularization methods) and you will get half a point for passing each one.

 In addition to submitting the task in ReCodEx, also run the following